jitsucom/monorel/README.md

 }
 ```

-Run `pnpm release:publish --release X.Y.Z` to dry run publishing of release version `X.Y.Z`.
-If it looks good run `pnpm release:publish --release X.Y.Z --publish` to make a push to an `npm`
+Run `pnpm release:publish --version X.Y.Z` to dry run publishing of release version `X.Y.Z`.
+If it looks good run `pnpm release:publish --version X.Y.Z --publish` to make a push to an `npm`

 Run `pnpm release:canary` to publish a canary release.
 The release version will be `2.0.0.alpha.${sequentialNumber}`.
+The version
-The version will be tagged with `canary` tag
+will be tagged with `canary` tag

+## Authorization best practices

+`monorel` relies on NPM registry authorization in current shell.
+It will fail if authorization is absent

+You can check if you're authorized by running `pnpm whoami` in the same shell where you plan to run `monorel`.

+There two ways to authorize yourself:
+ - Run `pnpm login`.
+This method will work if you're making releases manually, but for running automatic releases throuh CI you will need a different
+method
+ - Create `.npmrc`, add `//registry.npmjs.org/:_authToken=${NPM_TOKEN}` to the beginning and get a [NPM token](https://docs.npmjs.com/creating-and-viewing-access-tokens).
+Later
+you could supply NPM_TOKEN to your CI tool for automated releases.
+But if you do that, *NPM will always look for `NPM_TOKEN`*.
+All commands (including `pnpm whoami`) will
+if NPM_TOKEN is undefined or invalid, even you successfully logger in with `pnpm login` before

+If you're doing only manual releases, `pnpm login` will work just fine.
+But universal solution will be adding an auth instruction to `.npmrc`, and
+defining NPM_TOKEN locally (example )

 ## Parameters reference